-Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up Receipts And He Responds!
+Trey Songz Is Accused Of Sexual Misconduct; Twitter Pulls Up ‘Receipts’ And He Responds!

 So sorry for those that believe everything without knowing anything.
 However, I cannot devote my life to responding to, or clearing up every side of every story you hear about me, when would I actually live?
 I know my character, I know my truth, I know my heart.
 God does too.
 Words to anyone who's being tested right now…I feel you, it'll pass, I've been in a million storms…they all pass.
 Don't let the noisy thoughts of others drown your inner voice, or inner peace for that matter. #iwrotethisontheyacht #lmao #ididnotwritethisontheyacht #aintersgonnaaint #itwasallgoodjustaweekago #longasspost #gotrealproblemskeeppettyshitoffmyline

-This was Trey’s response to Keke via Instagram: “So sorry for those that believe everything without knowing anything.
+“So sorry for those that believe everything without knowing anything.
 However, I cannot devote my life to responding to, or clearing up every side of every story you hear about me, when would I actually live?
 I know my character, I know my truth, I know my heart.
 God does too.
 Words to anyone who’s being tested right now…I feel you, it’ll pass, I’ve been in a million storms…they all pass.
 Don’t let the noisy thoughts of others drown your inner voice, or inner peace for that matter.”

+Fast forward to 2020 and now, he’s claiming he’s innocent in regards to these new accusations on Twitter.
+It just seems as though Trey has had too many of these allegations surface over the years.
+We don’t know what to believe.
+The rapper posted this Tweet today, claiming he’s going to keep his head up and “push forward” but should he reassure fans that these new allegations are in fact not true?

 The internet has a LOT to say about all of this.
+What do YOU think about all the rumors?
 Hit the flip to see…

 Comments